A Reconfiguration and Commentary on Revelation 1-3

 4 Yet I hold this against you: You have forsaken the love you had at first.

-Christ commends the hard work, perseverance and discernment of the Christians of Ephesus, but says that their love for God and fellow man has cooled.
+Christ commends the hard work, perseverance and discernment of the Christians of Ephesus, but says that their love for God and fellow man has diminished.

 Chapter 2 5 Consider how far you have fallen!
 Repent and do the things you did at first.
 If you do not repent, I will come to you and remove your lampstand from its place.

-We believe this caution in vs 5 is most relevant to the period immediately before the Millennial Reign.
-Jesus exhorts those who have become indifferent to repent and revert to their former works, failing which he, the one who walks among the lampstands (see TITLE section), will "remove their lampstand", which seems to be a warning that the coming Messiah will dismantle some of the divisions of the worldwide church.
+We believe the caution in this passage is most relevant to the period immediately before the Millennial Reign.
+Jesus exhorts the churches that have become indifferent to repent and revert to their former works, failing which he, the one who walks among the lampstands (see TITLE section), will "remove their lampstand"; this seems to be a warning that the coming Messiah may dismantle some of the divisions of the worldwide church.

 Chapter 2 6 But you have this in your favor: You hate the practices of the Nicolaitans, which I also hate.